jurezove/ruby-atm/README.md

 A simple Ruby app simulating an ATM

 The RubyATM class allows you to withdraw or deposit a specified amount and returns a hash of bank notes and their count.
-Deposits add to the ATM's balance and withdrawals subtracts.
+Deposits add to the ATM's balance and withdrawals subtract.

 # Usage
 Initialize RubyATM with the default balance